LeGrimoire/roleplayingcards/README.md

 Icons are made by various artists, available at [https://game-icons.net](https://game-icons.net).
 They are provided under the terms of the Creative Commons 3.0 BY license.

+Unofficial site for Dragons created by Grégoire André.
+Uses contents protected by the intelectual property © Agate RPG, with the kind autorisation of the editor as part of the license CUVD.
+Join the community : www.dragons-rpg.com/